better-internet/radworks-docs/docs/using-radicle/track-review-merge.md

     └── main e2cc2f98df61de3503edfcf6904993add918cda6 Add example folder and files
 ```

-In the example above, you can see the canonical `main` branch, managed by the project's delegate, in addition to two
+In the example above, you can see the canonical `main` branch, managed by the project's single delegate, in addition to
-additional source trees from collaborators.
+two additional source trees from collaborators.

 Let's say you want to track the patch from the `docs-tester` user.
 Use `rad track <peer-id>` to track the remote peer
 from your working copy.